SatyamSetia/Writeup/README.md

 # Writeup

-This project is completed with the aim of learning AngularJS.
+This project is completed with the aim of learning Angular.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
 Writeup is a Medium clone where one can write and share articles with various functionalities.
 It is created using the [Realworld Project API](https://conduit.productionready.io/api) where people can create accounts, write articles, and comment on others' articles.

 Check the demo of this project [here](https://writeup.netlify.com)